code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 The second `SpringKafkaReceiverTest` test class focuses on the `Receiver` which listens to a <var>'receiver.t'</var> topic as defined in the <var>applications.yml</var> properties file.
 In order to check the correct working, we use a _test-template_ to send a message to this topic.
 All of the setup will be done before the test case runs using the `@Before` annotation.

 The producer properties are created using the static `senderProps()` method provided by `KafkaUtils`.
 These properties are then used to create a `DefaultKafkaProducerFactory` which is in turn used to create a `KafkaTemplate`.
-Finally we set the default topic that the template uses to <var>'receiver.t'</var>.
+Finally, we set the default topic that the template uses to <var>'receiver.t'</var>.

 We need to ensure that the `Receiver` is initialized before sending the test message.
 For this we use the `waitForAssignment()` method of `ContainerTestUtils`.
 The link to the message listener container is acquired by auto-wiring the `KafkaListenerEndpointRegistry` which manages the lifecycle of the listener containers that are not created manually.